API key restrictions

 Beyond rate limiting, you can limit the maximum number of hits an API key can retrieve in one call.
 The default value is

-0 (unlimited, which is technically 1000).
-Just like rate limiting, this parameter can protect you from external attempts to crawl your entire index by bulk querying.
+0 (unlimited, but technically up to 1,000 hits).
+As with rate limiting, this parameter can protect you from external attempts to crawl your entire index by bulk querying.

-It’s possible to set the number of seconds that a key will remain valid.
-Temporary API keys can be used to grant temporary access to your data.
+You can set the validity duration of a key (in seconds).
+Short-lived API keys are useful to grant temporary access to your data, for example, during demos.
 The default value is

-https://algolia.com/*will restrict access to all referers starting with https://algolia.com
+https://algolia.com/*restricts access to all referrers starting with https://algolia.com.

-*.algolia.comwill restrict access to all referers ending with .algolia.com
+*.algolia.comrestricts access to all referrers ending with .algolia.com.

-- If you want to allow access for the full domain algolia.com, you can use
+- To allow access for the full algolia.com domain, you can use

-Like all HTTP headers, referers can be spoofed, so you should not rely on them to secure your data.
-Please read our best practices using HTTP Referers.
+Like all HTTP headers, referrers can be spoofed, so you shouldn’t rely on them to secure your data.
+Please read the best practices using HTTP referrers.

-You can use any set of search parameters to generate a Secured API key.
-For example,
+You can use any set of search parameters when generating an API key.
+For example, you can use

 filters to restrict access to a subset of your data.
 All search parameters are available for this purpose, letting you define granular levels of API access.